ngodat0103/dev-oops/readme.md

 ### GitLab CI

 ~~Application-level CI pipelines ran on the self-hosted GitLab/GitHub runner on `hephaestus` (192.168.1.124).~~ The `hephaestus` VM was decommissioned on April 27, 2026.
 CI now runs exclusively on GitHub-hosted runners (`ubuntu-latest`).
-SonarQube analysis continues to run on the standalone SonarQube VM (192.168.1.125).
+SonarQube analysis runs on the Kubernetes-hosted SonarQube deployment (migrated from standalone VM, April 2026).

 ---